Alice in Wonderland syndrome: Visual distortions

-Individuals with Alice in Wonderland syndrome can experience illusions of expansion, reduction, or distortion of their body image, such as microsomatognosia (feeling that their own body or body parts are shrinking), or macrosomatognosia (feeling that their body or body parts are growing taller or larger).
+Individuals with AIWS can experience illusions of expansion, reduction, or distortion of their body image, such as microsomatognosia (feeling that their own body or body parts are shrinking), or macrosomatognosia (feeling that their body or body parts are growing taller or larger).
 These changes in perception are collectively known as metamorphopsias, or Lilliputian hallucinations, which refer to objects appearing either smaller or larger than reality.
 People with certain neurological diseases may also experience similar visual hallucinations.

 Within the category of Lilliputian hallucinations, people may experience either micropsia or macropsia.
 Micropsia is an abnormal visual condition, usually occurring in the context of visual hallucination, in which the affected person sees objects as being smaller than they are in reality.
 Macropsia is a condition where the individual sees everything larger than it is.
 These visual distortions are sometimes classified as "Alice in Wonderland-like syndrome" instead of true Alice in Wonderland syndrome but are often still classified as Alice in Wonderland syndrome by health professionals and researchers since the distinction is not official.

-It was reported, by Lanska and Lanska (2013), that of all clinical cases, "Some 85% of patients present with perceptual distortions in a single sensory modality, e.g., only visual or only somesthetic.
-Moreover, the majority experience only a single type of distortion, e.g., only micropsia or only macropsia."

-Hallucinations

-Zoopsia is an additional hallucination that is sometimes associated with Alice in Wonderland syndrome.
-Zoopsias involve hallucinations of either swarm of small animals (e.g. ants and mice, etc.), or isolated groups of larger animals (e.g. dogs and elephants, etc.).
-This experience of zoopsias is a shared symptom of a variety of conditions, such as delirium tremens.

-In addition, some people may, in conjunction with a high fever, experience more intense and overt hallucinations, seeing things that are not there, and misinterpreting events and situations.

-Depersonalization/derealization
+Other distortions include teleopsia (objects are perceived further than they actually are) and pelopsia (objects are perceived closer than they actually are).

+Depersonalization and derealization

-Along with these size, mass, and shape distortions of the body, those with Alice in Wonderland syndrome often experience a feeling of disconnection from one's own body, feelings, thoughts, and environment.
+Along with size, mass, and shape distortions of the body, those with Alice in Wonderland syndrome often experience a feeling of disconnection from one's own body, feelings, thoughts, and environment known as depersonalization-derealization disorder.
+Depersonalization is a term specifically used to express a true detachment from their personal self and identity.
+It is described as being an observer completely outside of their own actions and behaviors.
+Derealization is seen as "dreamlike, empty, lifeless, or visually distorted."